 The art is the strongest part of this game.
 Blending colors and sweeping brush strokes convey a pleasing stage to play in.
 Characters are drawn with little details that are fun to spot but don’t distract.

 Similar games we recommend

-- Ultimate Naruto Online - Can you keep pace with Naruto as he delves into the darkest secrets of the ninja world?
-Ultimate Naruto takes you on a wild ride as you shadow the hero through his countless adventures.
+- Unlimited Ninja - Can you delve into the darkest secrets of the ninja world?
+Unlimited Ninja (previously under a different name) takes you on a wild ride as you train under a master ninja and follow his adventures.